Income Protection NZ :: Articles

 Life Insurance Articles

-Income protection insurance is a type of coverage that provides you with a financial safety net in case you are unable to work due to illness or injury.
-It typically pays up to 75% of your regular salary, helping you to continue meeting your financial obligations during difficult times. - read more
+Income protection insurance is a type of policy designed to provide you with a financial safety net in the event that you are unable to work due to illness or injury.
+Its core purpose is to replace a portion of your income, helping you to maintain your standard of living until you're able to return to work.
+It's an essential consideration for anyone who relies on their income to support themselves and their families. - read more

 Start Here !